-Kevin also picked us up at Turtle Bay on Saturday morning after three days staying in a delightful ‘Beach Cottage’ accommodation right on the Pacific Ocean, to take us to the Honolulu port for embarkation on our seven day circle the Hawaii islands golf cruise.
+Kevin also picked us up at Turtle Bay on Saturday morning after three days of staying in a delightful ‘Beach Cottage’ accommodation right on the Pacific Ocean, to take us to the Honolulu port for embarkation on our seven-day circle the Hawaii islands golf cruise.
 He was able to go around the other side of the island for the return to Honolulu, so we were able to see the entire coast.
-We were also able to stop along the way to buy a few items we figured we might need on board, and then arrived at the port.
+We were also able to stop along the way to buy a few items we figured we might need on board and then arrived at the port.

-Which brings us to the Butler service!
+This brings us to the Butler service!
 We highly recommend upgrading to a Suite level with a Butler.
-While we were in an Owner’s Suite, which was extremely large and spacious, we saw several smaller Suites along our deck that were less expensive, and received the same level of service.
+While we were in an Owner’s Suite, which was extremely large and spacious, we saw several smaller Suites along our deck that were less expensive and received the same level of service.

-For us, as a 20th anniversary treat, the Owner’s Suite was outstanding with a separate guest half-bath, bar, living room, king size master bedroom, and a master bath that would rival a lot of custom homes, with a tub (Jacuzzi), separate tiled shower, private toilet area, and double sinks – it was an amazing space.
-The walk-in closet, with seated dressing table and makeup mirror was my wife’s favorite space!
-All of this led to a huge veranda with 2 chaise lounges, a dining table with 4 chairs, and last, but not least, a large jetted hot tub (Jacuzzi) with Plexiglas screen on the ocean side to block the wind.
+For us, as a 20th-anniversary treat, the Owner’s Suite was outstanding with a separate guest half-bath, bar, living room, king-size master bedroom, and a master bath that would rival a lot of custom homes, with a tub (Jacuzzi), separate tiled shower, private toilet area, and double sinks – it was an amazing space.
+The walk-in closet, with a seated dressing table and makeup mirror, was my wife’s favorite space!
+All of this led to a huge veranda with 2 chaise lounges, a dining table with 4 chairs, and last, but not least, a large jetted hot tub (Jacuzzi) with a Plexiglas screen on the ocean side to block the wind.
 My wife and I took full advantage of this while we were at sea and enjoyed relaxing in it while sailing.

 As part of the GolfAhoy package, we were able to store our golf clubs with the GolfAhoy onboard golf pro, who was extremely helpful in getting us to the right location and arranging for our clubs to be ready when we departed each morning for our golf destinations.

-Since our flight was not until late afternoon, Kevin then drove us on a tour of the city historical areas, including the Palace, and then dropped us at the Moana Surf Rider Hotel, one of the earliest hotels on Waikiki Beach.
-Here we were able to stroll along Waikiki beach, sit on the huge veranda in rocking chairs and enjoy the view from Moana Surf Rider – and then eat lunch in the Surf Rider beach- front bar/restaurant in the shade of a huge Banyan tree.
+Since our flight was not until late afternoon, Kevin then drove us on a tour of the city’s historical areas, including the Palace, and then dropped us at the Moana Surf Rider Hotel, one of the earliest hotels on Waikiki Beach.
+Here we were able to stroll along Waikiki beach, sit on the huge veranda in rocking chairs and enjoy the view from Moana Surf Rider – and then eat lunch in the Surf Rider beachfront bar/restaurant in the shade of a huge Banyan tree.
 Highly recommended!
-Kevin then returned to pick us up after lunch and we said our goodbye’s at the airport terminal.
+Kevin then returned to pick us up after lunch and we said our goodbyes at the airport terminal.